mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 Which is the covariance matrix.

-On the diagonal we can see how much ever paramater varies among samples, and the off-diagonal elements show how much relationship there is between parameters.
+On the diagonal we can see how much every parameter varies among samples, and the off-diagonal elements show how much relationship there is between parameters.

 ## Principal Component Analysis or PCA